devicons/devicon/README.md

 ```

 <p>
-    If you don't want to use a package manager you can also download
+    If you don't want to use a package manager, you can also download
     and include <a href="/devicon.min.css">devicon.min.css</a> next to the <a href="/fonts">font files</a> to your project.
-    See <a href="https://devicon.dev">devicon.dev</a> for details about how to add devicon to your project via
+    See <a href="https://devicon.dev">devicon.dev</a> for details about how to add Devicon to your project via
     a CDN.
 </p>
 <p>